Looking for something? Search Away?

 Mating System

 Contrary to popular belief, wild rabbits do not have a monogamous mating system.
 Instead, they have a promiscuous mating system, meaning they mate with multiple partners.
-This behavior is known as polygyny, where the male mates with multiple females.
+This behaviour is known as polygyny, where the male mates with multiple females.
 This mating system provides several benefits for wild rabbits, including increased genetic diversity among offspring and a greater chance of fertilization by the male.
 It also increases the chances of survival for their offspring, as the male can mate with multiple females, increasing the chances of passing on his genes to the next generation.

 Another reason why wild rabbits do not mate for life is that they have a hierarchical social structure.
 Male rabbits will fight for dominance and the right to mate with females.
 The dominant male will mate with most females, while other males will have to wait their turn or look for mates elsewhere.
 If a dominant male is killed or injured, another male will take his place and start mating with the females.